directus-labs/guest-authoring/directus-solidstart/index.md

 ## Dynamic Routes With Directus

 Create a new collection called pages - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
-For example about will later correlate to the page [localhost:3000/about](http://localhost:3000/about).
+For example, `about` will later correlate to the page [localhost:3000/about](http://localhost:3000/about).

 Create a text input field called title and a WYSIWYG input field called content.
 In Roles & Permissions, give the Public role read access to the new collection.
 Create 3 items in the new collection - here's some sample data.